 Best Overall: Libbey Polaris 16-Piece Tumbler and Rocks Glass Set

-What We Like: Affordable, heavy bottom, durable
+What We Love: Affordable, comfortably heavy bottom, durable, no thermal shock

 Libbey has long been known for its durable, American-made drinking glasses.
 In fact, many restaurants carry a version of Libbey glasses as their drinkware of choice because of the affordable, dishwasher-safe, classic design.

 This 16-piece set goes beyond functionality with its elegant style.
 The set includes eight 16.25-ounce tumbler glasses and eight 12.25-ounce rocks glasses, which provide versatility along with a consistently sophisticated and sturdy aesthetic.
 The weighted bottom provides an extra layer of stability, and the heft of the glass feels comfortable in your hand.